Robin Costello BSc. DipAc. MBAcC. CertAc(China)

 Tel: 01392 424276

 Most people consult an acupuncturist wanting help with specific symptoms.
-They may for example, want to relieve lower back pain, chronic headaches, or the pain associated with midwifery.
 Some people use acupuncture because they feel generally unwell but have no obvious diagnosis.
 Traditional Chinese acupuncture is a treatment tailored for each individual.
 It often therefore has the effect of helping the main complaint, whilst simultaneously providing a ripple of secondary benefits felt in one’s wider health and wellbeing.
 This is a feature which is making acupuncture particularly attractive to many people nowadays.
 Western medical research into genetics and our gut biome is pointing towards a time when all medical interventions may be tailored for the individual.

 For some conditions, you may already be under the care of your GP or a specialist.
 Seeing an acupuncturist as well is not usually a problem, and I would encourage you to tell your doctor you are doing so.
 GPs are interested to learn of other treatments which have helped their patients.